psamada2012/psa/README.md

 [Installation chapter](http://symfony.com/doc/current/book/installation.html)
 of the Symfony Documentation.

-1) Download the Standard Edition
+1) Download the Standard Edition qsdfqsdf
 --------------------------------

 If you've already downloaded the standard edition, and unpacked it somewhere